We have information on:

 - League of Women Voters: The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

-- Long Island Gay and Lesbian Youth (LIGALY): Not-for-profit organization that provides education, advocacy, and social support services to Long Island's gay, lesbian, bisexual, and transgender (GLBT) youth and young adults, and all youth, young adults, and their families for whom sexuality, sexual identity, gender identity, and HIV/AIDS are an issue.
+- LGBT Network: Not-for-profit organization that provides education, advocacy, and social support services to Long Island’s gay, lesbian, bisexual, and transgender (GLBT) youth and young adults, and all youth, young adults, and their families for whom sexuality, sexual identity, gender identity, and HIV/AIDS are an issue.

 - Mental Health Guide - Information from Bestcolleges.com to educate about Mental Health issues and find guidance in those areas.